AudioCommons/audiocommons.github.io/_posts/2019-01-14-unspoken-words.md

 ## Acknowledgements

 Lizzie Wilson and Jorge del Bosque are supported by EPSRC and AHRC Centre for Doctoral Training in [Media and Arts Technology](https://mat.qmul.ac.uk)  (EP/L01632X/1).
+Jorge del Bosque is also supported by the Mexican Council of Science and Technology ([CONACyT](http://www.conacyt.gob.mx/))

 The image in the cover is reposted from [this page](https://ars.electronica.art/error/en/unspoken/) and should be credited as: Unspoken Word / Jorge del Bosque (MX), Lizzie Wilson (UK).
 Credit: [vog.photo](https://www.voggeneder.net/) for Ars Electronica.